benfok/employee-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This app functions entirely within the command line as an interface to create, read, update and delete records in a SQL database.
 The records are representative of employees of a fictional ski resort company with data about their department, role, salary and manager.
-The app is written entirely in JavaScript using Node.js, Inquirer and MySQL2 as frameworks.
+The app is written entirely in JavaScript using Node.js with the Inquirer and MySQL2 modules.
 The app is deployed using Node.js.

 <details>
 <summary><strong>Table of Contents</strong></summary>